 Developing Gross Muscle Coordination

 Chiropractic and Veterans

-Contributing writing the book "The Wonders of Chiropractic"
+Contributing writer to the book “The Wonders of Chiropractic”